 Ordinary income tax rates are used on SEPs, provided qualified withdrawals are made after the age of retirement.
 They are the same type of rates applied to traditional IRAs.
 All contributions are tax-deductible, which means the contributor’s income tax liability is lowered for the year.

-- An SEP IRA, or Simplified Employee Pension Individual Retirement Arrangement, is designed for self-employed individuals and their employees.
+- A SEP IRA, or Simplified Employee Pension Individual Retirement Arrangement, is designed for self-employed individuals and their employees.

-- Individuals employed by self-employed individuals can have no more than 25% contributions made to their SEP plans.
+- Individuals employed by self-employed individuals can have no more than 25% of their wages contributed to their SEP plans by their employer.